 Launched in 1996 by Wired Magazine, HotBot was at one point one of the most popular general use search engines on the web, serving website results from the Inktomi database and directory results from LookSmart.
 From mid-1999, it used directory results from the Open Directory Project to serve user queries.

 HotBot’s main attraction was its claims of a fresher index than any other competitor, and for a time offered free webpage hosting too.

 HotBot looked set to dominate the search world, but upon being acquired in 1998 by Lycos, it suffered from poor development and took second place to the original Lycos search engine.

 Market share soon fell, and in 2002 it was relaunched to allow users search using Google, Inktomi, Teoma or FAST databases.
-This is how it remained until 2011, with a small number of loyal users continuing to utilise its outdated design.
+This is how it remained until 2011, with a small number of loyal users continuing to utilize its outdated design.